-Select multiple files, nodes or cases and use the Auto Code Wizard to produce results.
-A node matrix is created, and content is coded to theme nodes.
+Select multiple files, codes or cases and use the Autocode Wizard to produce results.
+A coding matrix is created, and content is coded to codes.

 NVivo analyzes your material using a language pack.
 Themes are identified by analyzing the content and the sentence structure within it.
 NVivo assigns significance to some themes over others based on how frequently each theme occurs in the material being analyzed.

-The themes are combined into groups and results are presented as a node for each broad idea, with child nodes for each theme within that group.
+The themes are combined into groups and results are presented as a code for each broad idea, with child codes for each theme within that group.

-The relevant content is coded to the theme nodes that are created.
-The results are summarized in a node matrix which shows the nodes for each broad idea, and the number of coding references from each file.
+The relevant content is coded to the codes that are created.
+The results are summarized in a coding matrix which shows the codes for each broad idea, and the number of coding references from each file.

 What makes a theme?